Product

 Full Disclosure *

-I am currently affiliated with Bambu Lab and earn from qualifying purchases.
+I am currently affiliated with multiple brands and earn from qualifying purchases.
 The price stays the same for you.
 This doesn’t change the fact that I will only recommend products I have tested myself, deem to be of high quality, and believe are a good purchase for every 3D printing enthusiast.
+These product links are marked with a * icon.

-I have promoted these printers for years, and I am beyond happy to finally be accepted by Bambu Lab as a trusted affiliate.
+I have promoted these products for years, and I am beyond happy to finally be accepted by my favorite brands as a trusted affiliate.
 If you have any questions concerning a product, feel free to reach out to me on my contact page.
 I love to hear about your experiences!

 Honest Reviews